-I will hold review sessions before exams.
+We will hold review sessions before exams.
 I will not prepare anything special for these, they are simply an opportunity for you to ask any remaining questions you have before the exam that you have not had answered in discussion section or office hours.

-1st midterm review: Monday January 30, 1 - 2pm.
-Location TBD.
-2nd midterm review: Wednesday February 22, 4 - 5pm.
-Location TBD Final exam review: Tuesday March 21, 2 - 3:30pm.
-Location TBD
+1st midterm review: Monday January 29, time and location TBD.
+2nd midterm review: Wednesday February 21, time and location TBD.
+Final exam review: Wednesday March 20, time and location TBD.